WTFAcademy/WTF-zk/Languages/en/08_Remainder/readme.md

 ## 2. Residue Classes

-In Tutorial 5, we briefly introduced the concept of residue classes, and now we need to give a more systematic introduction.
+In Tutorial 5, we briefly introduced the concept of residue classes, and now let's do a more systemetic explanation.

 A residue class is an equivalence relation used to partition integers into congruence sets, defined as follows: